nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 ## Example Vertical Slice Architecture project solution source code

-Check out my source code on [GitHub](https://github.com/nadirbad/VerticalSliceArchitecture) for more info.
+Check out my source code [Vertical Slice Architecture Template](https://github.com/nadirbad/VerticalSliceArchitecture) for more info.
 If you like this please give a star to the repository :).

+## Related Reading

+This article is part of the **Vertical Slice Architecture Series**:

+* **[Vertical Slice vs. Clean Architecture: Which Should You Choose?](/vertical-slice-vs-clean-architecture)** — Detailed comparison with real code examples, migration strategies, and decision framework
+* **[VSA Folder Structure: 4 Approaches Compared](/vertical-slice-architecture-folder-structure)** — How to organize your feature folders for maintainability
+* **[Getting Started Guide](/vertical-slice-architecture-template-quickstart)** — Clone, configure, and run the template in minutes

+**Source Code:** [Vertical Slice Architecture Template](https://github.com/nadirbad/VerticalSliceArchitecture) on GitHub (540+ stars)

 ## Inspired by